donaldpminer/cmsc471-spring20/README.md

 Class location: Sondheim 114

-Don's office hours: Monday & Wednesday after class, but open to other appointments
+Don's office hours: Tuesday & Thursday after class, but open to other appointments

 ### About CMSC 471